 Rachel Enright-Murphy is a visual artist

 whose work combines moving image, sound, performance and printed material with text.
-From these, she explores textual error and ambiguity as an artistic practice -
+From these, she explores textual error and ambiguity -

 confronting the boundaries and inadequacies of written, as opposed to spoken, language.
 She often creates intimate narratives within formal or bureaucratic structures as she draws from a range of documentary sources - scientific papers, historical and legal testimony - to examine the production of identity, objective truth and collective experience.

 Rachel graduated from NCAD in 2022 with a BA in Fine Art Media with Critical Cultures.
-She is a recent recipient of the Pan Pan 12th International Mentorship with Caden Manson (2025).
+In 2025 she was awarded the Temple Bar Graduate Residency and is the Pan Pan 12th International Mentorship with Caden Manson (2025).
 Other recent engagements include: Clerical Error (2025) - a solo show in the Ormond Project Space, participating in SIM Residency, Reykjavik (2024) and a group show in Kunstverein Ars Avanti, Leipzig (2023).
 She is a recipient of an Arts Council Agility Award (2024), Dun Laoghaire Rathdown Emerging Artist Bursary (2024) and General Artist Grant (2023).
 Currently, she is an organizing member of Ormond Studios - an artist-run studio and exhibition space in Dublin city centre.

 Rachel graduated from NCAD in 2022 with a BA in Fine Art Media with Critical Cultures.
-She is a recent recipient of the Pan Pan 12th International Mentorship with Caden Manson (2025).
+In 2025 she was awarded the Temple Bar Graduate Residency and is the Pan Pan 12th International Mentorship with Caden Manson (2025).
 Other recent engagements include: Clerical Error (2025) - a solo show in the Ormond Project Space, participating in SIM Residency, Reykjavik (2024) and a group show in Kunstverein Ars Avanti, Leipzig (2023).
 She is a recipient of an Arts Council Agility Award (2024), Dun Laoghaire Rathdown Emerging Artist Bursary (2024) and General Artist Grant (2023).
 Currently, she is an organizing member of Ormond Studios - an artist-run studio and exhibition space in Dublin city centre.